hansemannn/ti.lottie/README.md

-# 🖼 Ti.Keyframes
+# 🖼 Ti.Lottie

  Summary
 ---------------
-Ti.Keyframes is an open-source project to support the Facebook Keyframes library in Appcelerator's Titanium Mobile.
+Ti.Lottie is an open-source project to support the Airbnb Lottie library in Appcelerator's Titanium Mobile.
 The module is currently supports starting, pausing, resuming and seeking a keyframe.

 Requirements